Let’s put this in the front: nobody here works for openHAB. The community members are helping with an Open Source Project, not a commercial software.

 The more you describe about how it’s setup and what it is doing, the easier it will be to reproduce or drill down what might be causing your problem.

-Especially for code samples.
+Especially use code fences for code samples.
 This thread should give you a quick rundown of how to format your text.

-Remember to split text into paragraphs and include white-space.
+Remember to split text into paragraphs and use white-spacing.

-pastebin.
-But the thing is, if you’ve searched before posting you probably already unlocked the Basic level and thus shouldn’t hit this limitation at all.
+New users can’t attach files, but once you’ve searched before posting you probably already unlocked the Basic level and thus shouldn’t hit this limitation.

 Yes, the whole thing - check if topic is descriptive, tags are appropriate and that the question makes sense and actually asks what you want it to ask.